-WCC will address allegations of sex discrimination and harassment appropriately no matter the length of time that has passed since the alleged conduct.
-However, WCC strongly encourages prompt reporting to preserve evidence for a potential legal or disciplinary proceeding.
-Delay may compromise the ability to investigate, particularly if the individuals involved in the alleged conduct are no longer WCC students or employees.
+Wilkes Community College will address allegations of sex discrimination and Sex-Based Harassment appropriately no matter the length of time that has passed since the alleged conduct.
+However, Wilkes Community College strongly encourages prompt reporting to preserve evidence for a potential legal or disciplinary proceeding.
+Delay may compromise the ability to investigate, particularly if the individuals involved in the alleged conduct are no longer Wilkes Community College students or employees.